A Time Clock That Works in the Bay

 -

-Connecteam: Best for time clock with scheduling
+Connecteam: Best for time clocks requiring scheduling

 How We Evaluated the Best Time Clock Software for Auto Repair Shops

 We judged each time clock on what actually matters in a working shop, not on feature-sheet length.
 We read verified user reviews on G2 and Capterra, checked each vendor's own live pricing and feature pages, and grounded the overtime and recordkeeping points in U.S. Department of Labor sources.
-We compared every option against the eight needs auto repair shops keep raising, what we call the OnTheClock Auto Shop Time Clock Checklist:
+We compared every option against the eight needs auto repair shops keep raising in what we call the OnTheClock Auto Shop Time Clock Checklist:

 -